 Retailers in the US are losing upwards of $30 billion every year in fraudulent charges.
 About 5 cents for every $100 card charges worldwide are fraudulent.
 Security and privacy are top concerns for merchants, especially as the payments landscape changes to include new digital alternatives.
 Widespread consumer adoption of mobile payment platforms that utilize biometric authentication may help reduce fraud, potentially saving businesses millions over time.
 A seamless, safe, and secure payment experience would boost consumer adoption and possibly sales.

 However, upgrading payment terminals or software to accept mobile payments is expensive for merchants.
 For most, mobile payment platforms have not offered enough of a benefit to justify the costs thus far.
-Merchants may be more receptive of mobile payment platforms that facilitate a richer customer experience through loyalty and reward programs.
+Merchants may be more receptive to mobile payment platforms that facilitate a richer customer experience through loyalty and reward programs.
 Starbucks, for example, has seen significant success by integrating in-store rewards with its mobile app and partnering with service providers like Lyft to offer expanded loyalty programs – one in every five Starbucks transactions in the United States is now completed through the mobile app.
 Moreover, Taco Bell’s mobile app success shows that consumers who pay via mobile spend an average of 17 percent more than those who pay otherwise.
 Merchants need a mobile payment platform that helps create and capture those additional sales opportunities while providing customers with an enhanced shopping experience.

 What's in Store?